simonmichael/hledger/MANUAL.markdown

 #### Period expressions

-hledger supports flexible "period expressions" with the `-p/--period` option to select transactions within a period of time (like 2009) and/or with a reporting interval (like weekly). hledger period expressions are similar but not identical to c++ ledger's.
+hledger supports flexible "period expressions" with the `-p/--period` option to select transactions within a period of time (eg in 2009) and/or with a reporting interval (eg weekly). hledger period expressions are similar but not identical to c++ ledger's.

 Here is a basic period expression specifying the first quarter of 2009